dmj111/dmj111.github.io/posts/2014/raytracer.rst

 .. image:: /galleries/raytrace/raytrace_3.png

-I spend a lot of time forgetting vectors and planes, so it was a good re-learning experience.
+I spent a lot of time forgetting vectors and planes, so it was a good re-learning experience.
 The code isn't in shape to post yet, and it is still too slow yet.